 • Gateway — centralized security policies, authentication, access control

-• Registry server — curate trusted MCP servers for discovery
+• Registry server — curate trusted MCP servers with claim-based authorization (v1.2.0) for granular access control

 • Auto-configuration — configures Claude Code, Cursor, VS Code, GitHub Copilot automatically